Escondido, California: American era

-In 1868, Witherby sold the rancho for $8000 to Edward McGeary and John, Josiah, and Matthew Wolfskill.
+In 1868, Witherby sold the rancho for $8,000 to Edward McGeary and John, Josiah, and Matthew Wolfskill.
 McGeary owned half the rancho, while the three Wolfskill brothers each owned an equal share of the other half.
 John Wolfskill farmed sheep, horses, and cattle on the rancho for a number of years.
 Wolfskill had frequent conflicts with the Couts family, owners of the neighboring Guajome, Buena Vista, and San Marcos ranchos, over grazing lands and watering holes.

 In October 1883, a group of Los Angeles investors purchased Rancho Rincon del Diablo.
 This group sold the land to the newly formed Escondido Company in 1884.
 On December 18, 1885, investors incorporated the Escondido Land and Town Company, and in 1886 this company purchased the 12814 acre area for approximately $100,000.
 Two years later, in 1888, Escondido was incorporated as a city; the vote was 64 in favor of cityhood with 12 votes against.
-Railroads such as the Santa Fe and Southern Pacific were laid in the 1880s.
+The Santa Fe rail line was laid in the 1880s.
 The opening of U.S. Route 395 in 1930 boosted economic growth in Escondido.

 Escondido was primarily an agricultural community, growing muscat grapes initially.
-After a dam was built in 1894-1895 to form what is known today as Lake Wohlford, orange and lemon trees were planted in large numbers, as were olive and walnut trees.
+After a dam was built in 1894–1895 to form what is known today as Lake Wohlford, orange and lemon trees were planted in large numbers, as were olive and walnut trees.
 By the 1960s, avocados became the largest local crop.
-Since the 1970s, Escondido has lost most of its agricultural land to housing developments, but still retains a significant agricultural presence in the San Pascual Valley including vineyards, citrus orchards, and avocado orchards.
+Since the 1970s, Escondido has lost most of its agricultural land to housing developments, but still retains a significant agricultural presence in the San Pasqual Valley, including vineyards, citrus orchards, and avocado orchards.

+In 1986, the 35 acre San Diego Ostrich Ranch was home to 100 ostriches.

 Geography

 According to the United States Census Bureau, the city has a total area of 37.0 sqmi.
 36.8 sqmi of it is land and 0.2 sqmi of it is water.
 The total area is 0.48% water.

-The city is growing at a rapid rate.
-The city proper is surrounded by several sparsely populated unincorporated communities.
-These include Jesmond Dene and Hidden Meadows to the north; Felicita Park to the southwest; and Rincon Del Diablo to the southeast.
-Residents of these communities have Escondido mailing addresses and ZIP codes, and their children are sometimes assigned to Escondido schools, but residents of these communities cannot participate in city elections.
+Escondido is also bordered by San Marcos to the west and northern San Diego to the south.

 The city contains several neighborhoods, including: